annecss/2022WeavingCompositionThesis/ThesisChapters/Hecuba.md

-παμποίκιλα there is power in the weaving, divine power, as garments dedicated for a goddess what happens to that aborted energy? maybe large squares could be used for a variety of purposes? they don't have clearly established uses yet?
+παμποίκιλα there is power in the weaving, divine power, as garments dedicated for a goddess what happens to that aborted energy? maybe large squares could be used for a variety of purposes? they don't have clearly established uses yet? a particular meaning for the listeners at athens
+Would they have been shocked to hear Athena refuse the gift,  so similar to the one they gave her every year?
+There is a scarcity of scholarship on hecuba, much less her relationship with her son.
+HOmer is usually overshadowed by Euripides